 It’s not uncommon to have solar panels installed on the east or west facing sides of your home or business.
 Although the solar gain is lower, the directional losses are not that great.

-- The directional losses for NE or NW vary from around 3%-4%.
+- The solar panel directional losses for north-east and north-west vary from around 3% to 4%.